-The AC air filters in your home unit are often overlooked as they seem to be nothing special.
-But they are some of the most crucial components of maintaining a properly running air conditioning unit, especially in the heat of Florida.
-In this article, we discuss in detail what exactly air filters do and why something seemingly minor as filter replacement is important in AC maintenance.
+An air conditioning filter change in your home ac unit is often overlooked.
+But air filters are some of the most crucial components of maintaining a properly running air conditioning unit.
+This is especially true in the heat of Florida.
+In this article, we discuss in detail what exactly air filters do and why filter replacement is important in AC maintenance.

-The primary function of an air filter is to clean the air that constantly circulates through the heating and cooling system.
-Air filters are usually made of a pleated cloth or paper or spun fiberglass, enclosed in a frame.
-While filtering, these trap several contaminants and particulate matter that may otherwise impact your health and comfort negatively.
-When the air from the room is brought into the AC system for cooling and redistribution, the filtration takes place.
+The primary function of an air conditioning filter is to clean the air that constantly circulates through the heating and cooling system.
+Quality air conditioning filters are usually made of a pleated cloth or paper or spun fiberglass, enclosed in a frame.
+The filter traps several contaminants and particulate matter that may otherwise impact your health and comfort negatively.
 Some of the things that are filtered out are:

 - Dirt and dust, including metal, wood, and plastic particles